benthecoder/til/README.md

   - Novelty Effect : people interacting with website/service just because it's shiny and new, causing a spike in data.
 Solution: use a longer test duration to allow cool down from spike of interest to ensure representative sample.
   - Cannibalization: ex: releasing a discount on blenders to people who were already going to buy blenders, pulling purchases forward
   - cohort analysis
-- continuing lecture 4 fsdl
+- continuing lecture 4 fsdl : data management
   - self-supervised learning
     - use parts of data to label other parts (mask sentences and predict and take patches of images and predict relationship between patches)
     - "contrasitve" training: minimize distance between image and text caption, and maximize distance bewteen image and other text